cauchymike/message-detect/README.md

-This  is just a website that predicts if a message is spam or not.
+This  is just a website that predicts loan interest level